Tannakian fundamental groups of blended extensions: Introduction

-\underline{{\it Application 2:}} {\it The unipotent part of the Hodge-Nori conjecture for 1-motives.} Let $\FF$ be an algebraically closed subfield of $\CC$.
-In \cite{An19} Andr\'{e} has proved the Hodge-Nori conjecture for 1-motives over $\FF$.
-More precisely, he has proved that for a Deligne 1-motive over $\FF$, the Mumford-Tate group coincides with the motivic Galois group (of the motive attached to the 1-motive) understood in the context of Nori's tannakian category of mixed motives over $\FF$.
-His proof uses a deformation argument to reduce the problem to the case of semisimple 1-motives (much like Brylinski's argument in \cite{Bry83} did in the setting of absolute Hodge cycles).
+{\bf Application to the unipotent part of the Hodge conjecture for 1-motives.} Let $\FF$ be an algebraically closed subfield of $\CC$.
+The motivic version of the Hodge conjecture for mixed motives predicts that for every (mixed) motive over $\FF$ the motivic Galois group should coincide with the Mumford-Tate group (see \cite[\S 22.3.1]{An04}).
+Note that for this conjecture to have a precise meaning, a choice of a tannakian category of motives is needed.
+In \cite{An19} Andr\'{e} has proved the Hodge conjecture for 1-motives, if the motivic Galois group is interpreted in the context of Nori's tannakian category of motives over $\FF$ \cite{HM17}.
+His proof uses a deformation argument to reduce the problem to the case of semisimple 1-motives.
 This semisimple case follows by combining the earlier work \cite{An96} of Andr\'{e} in the setting of motives via motivated correspondences with Arapura's result \cite{Ar13} on the equivalence of Andr\'{e}'s category via motivated correspondences and the tannakian subcategory of the category of Nori motives generated by semisimple objects.